-One fairly simple solution to at least some of this “daisy chaining” of accounts is to set up a separate recovery email address and use that rather than any email address that’s actually associated with an online service.
+One fairly simple solution to at least some of this “daisy chaining” of accounts is to set up a separate recovery email address and use that rather than the email address actually associated with an online service.

 And I should have had a recovery address that’s only used for recovery without being tied to core services.

 So, rather than using your Facebook login email address as your Gmail alternate account, use a separate email address dedicated to account recovery as that alternate for Gmail.
-That way, compromising either can’t act as a stepping stone to compromising the other.
+That way, compromising either won’t act as a steppingstone to compromising the other.

 Once again, this calls for a new email address.
-Perhaps “firstname.lastname@example.org”, or “email@example.com”, or some other email account or alias.
-Just make sure the recovery email address is not itself dependant on the service it might be used to recover (meaning: don’t set up firstname.lastname@example.org to recover your email@example.com account – you may not have access when you need it most).
+Perhaps “email@example.com”, or “firstname.lastname@example.org”, or some other email account or alias.
+Just make sure the recovery email address is not itself dependent on the service it might be used to recover (for example, don’t set up email@example.com to recover your firstname.lastname@example.org account – you may not have access when you need it most).